 Determined to lose 10 pounds fast, you turn to a crash diet.
 Perhaps your plan calls for nothing but grapefruit or cabbage soup each day.
-You slash your daily calories to fewer than 1,000 -- and sure enough, the pounds melt away.
+You slash your daily calories to fewer than 1,000, and sure enough, the pounds melt away.
 But when you eat so few calories, you train your metabolism to slow down.
-Once the diet is over, you have a body that burns calories more slowly -- and you usually regain the weight.
+Once the diet is over, you have a body that burns calories more slowly, and you usually regain the weight.

 Low-fat products can play an important role in your diet.
-Just remember that low-fat isn't the same as low-calorie and it's not a license to take second and third helpings.
+Just remember that low-fat isn't the same as low-calorie, and it's not a license to take second and third helpings.
 If you pile your plate with low-fat cake, you may end up eating more calories than if you had a smaller slice of regular cake.
 The best way to know how much fat, sugar, and calories you're getting is to check the nutritional label.

 When counting calories, many of us tend to overlook what's in our drinks.
 This is a big mistake when you consider that some fancy coffees and alcoholic beverages have more than 500 calories.
 Even the calories in fruit juice and soda can add up quickly.
-What's worse is that liquid calories don't curb hunger.
-You're not going to eat any less after a high-calorie drink.

-The drive-through is convenient after a hectic day, and you can always order the salad or other healthier option.
+The drive-thru is convenient after a hectic day, and you can always order the salad or other healthier option.
 But once you're there, can you resist that milkshake or other treat?
 And if you allow yourself the ease of fast food once, it could become a habit.
 According to one long-term study, people who ate fast food more than twice a week gained 10 more pounds than those who had it less than once a week.